-To ensure that your cigars are being stored at the correct environment, use this guide to calibrate your cigar hygrometer.
-It’s always a good idea to check the accuracy of your hygrometer.
+To ensure that your cigars are being stored at the correct humidity, use this guide to calibrate your cigar hygrometer.
+It’s always a good idea to check the accuracy of your hygrometer occasionally to ensure it is still accurate.
 You can use the Salt Test method on both digital and analog hygrometers.
 Most hygrometers today can either be adjusted or calibrated to an accurate reading.
 The salt test method won’t fail you, and it’s very easy to do.

 To calibrate cigar hygrometer you’ll need the following: